This document is the natural successor to my regular column Scraps From The Editor's Wastebasket in The Vector, published from 1976 to 1991.

 What ought to frighten people when they consider this mass suicide is to realize that those folks weren't different from the rest of us, and that we all may have the same defects of mind which led them to an action we think bizarre and incomprehensible.
 When we see things in them which we think irrational, we ought to look within ourselves, lest we harbor similar irrational and unsupported notions.

 Another thing frightens me.
 Events such as this encourage some self-righteous people to step up their efforts to fan hysteria about cults, encourage "deprogramers" (who only replace one irrationality with a different one) and fuel their paranoid belief that satan is behind it all.
 No, the evil is more insidious.
 It is, in my view, our susceptibility to passionate belief in irrational fantasies.

 Regular visitors to my pages notice that they aren't snazzy, multimedia extravaganzas.
 There are no frames, columns, sound, or video animations.
-I'm aiming at an audience which wants information first.
+I'm aiming at an audience that wants information first.
 I try to minimize loading time by using black and white line drawings wherever possible, just large enough to print clearly.
 Most people don't have color printers, so I want my pages to print well without color, and to print without breaking graphics across pages.
 In fact, some people have complained that the "new" flags on my home page are distracting, especially the one which is animated.
 I'll remove that one of these days.
 I hope that the information on my pages will be accessible even to people with older browsers, like Netscape 2.0.
 [Obviously this paragraph is dated.]

 Opinions expressed here are those of Donald Simanek.
 Any similarity to policy of Lock Haven University of Pennsylvania or opinions of its administrators is highly unlikely, and surely coincidental.
 Any words of wisdom or universal truths found herein are unintentional and should be brought to our attention so corrective action may be taken.